 Contacting the MPE office is a great first step in order to connect with local homeschool families with whom to walk this road.

-6) Make sure to take breaks and take care of yourself
+6) Make sure to take breaks and care for yourself.

 Taking care of your physical health by eating nutritiously, getting enough sleep and a moderate amount of exercise each week will also do a lot to help you stay strong and equipped to serve your students.